Caribbean Outdoor Life

 Snorkeling_with_Jazz

 The Tobago Jazz Experience is organized by the Tobago House of Assembly in the last week in April of each year.
 This is one week to 10 days of music shows in Tobago.
 The highlights of the Jazz Experience are shows which feature local and international artists.
 While the shows with the international artists have an entrance fee many of the other shows are free.
-One of the free shows is called Jazz on the Beach.
+There are also several side events during the week and one of these side events is called Jazz on the Beach.
 Held on Mount Irvine Beach and organized and sponsored by the Mt Irvine Bay Hotel this show has been running for several years and is held on the Saturday and Sunday afternoon.

 The location of Jazz on the Beach provides a beautiful ambiance, with the stage set on the sand, with almond trees providing shade for the listeners and the blue water of the sea as a type of side screen.
 This is a relaxed jazz experience with the audience generally clad in swimming clothes.
 While the music plays the audience sits or dances on the sand, bobs in the water or drifts on top the water admiring the beauty of the underwater world while enjoying the sounds of the jazz.